jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
 Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.

-In SRv6, an IPv6 address represents an instruction.
+In SRv6, the IPv6 destination address represents an instruction.
 SRv6 uses a new type of IPv6 Routing Extension Header, called the Segment Routing Header (SRH), in order to encode an ordered list of instructions.
 The active segment is indicated by the destination address of the packet, and the next segment is indicated by a pointer in the SRH.

-In our lab we will be working with SRv6 "micro segment" (SRv6 uSID or just "uSID" for short) instruction.
+In our lab we will use SRv6 "micro segment" (SRv6 uSID or just "uSID" for short) instead of the full SRH.
 SRv6 uSID is a straightforward extension of the SRv6 Network Programming model:

+With SRv6 uSID:

+ - The outer IPv6 destination address becomes the uSID carrier with the first 32-bits representing the uSID block, and the 6 remaining 16-bit chunks of the address become uSIDs
- - The SRv6 Control Plane is leveraged without any change
+ - The existing ISIS and BGP Control Plane is leveraged without any change
- - The SRH dataplane encapsulation is leveraged without any change
- - Any SID in the SID list can carry micro segments
+ - The SRH can be used if our uSID instruction set extends beyond the 6 available in the outer IPv6 destination address
- - Based on the Compressed SRv6 Segment List Encoding in SRH [I-D.ietf-spring-srv6-srh-compression] framework
+ - SRv6 uSID is based on the Compressed SRv6 Segment List Encoding in SRH [I-D.ietf-spring-srv6-srh-compression] framework

 The most recent IOS-XR Configuration guide for SR/SRv6 and ISIS can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/711x/configuration/guide/b-segment-routing-cg-cisco8000-711x.html)